return42/sphkerneldoc/linux_src_doc/include/linux/input_h.rst

     recipient for all input events coming from the device

 event_lock
-    this spinlock is is taken when input core receives and processes a new event for the device (in \ :c:func:`input_event`\ ).
+    this spinlock is taken when input core receives and processes a new event for the device (in \ :c:func:`input_event`\ ).
     Code that accesses and/or modifies parameters of a device (such as keymap or absmin, absmax, absfuzz, etc.) after device